seatable/seatable-admin-docs/docs/installation-rework/faq.md

 ## FAQ's

+Problems, that might occur:

+- Check DNS settings.
+IPv4 and IPv6

 **If, for whatever reason, the installation fails, how do I to start from a clean slate again?**

 Stop all containers, remove everything under the folder `/opt` and start again.